the-human-who-codes/CureCloud/README.md

 ## **Overview**

-CureCloud is an open-source, cloud-based health management system designed for hospitals and clinics.
+CureCloud is a cloud-based health management system designed for hospitals and clinics.
 It streamlines patient information storage, specialist bookings, and medical record management, eliminating the need for physical records.
 The goal is to provide a universal healthcare platform with potential AI-driven insights in future iterations.

 ## **Getting Started**